 CR provides a wide-range of supports for adults with intellectual disabilities (ID).
 CR’s ID services are available throughout Northern Virginia and in the Richmond area.
 We welcome the opportunity to work with you to find the right match between an individual’s needs and available supports, whether provided by CR or by way of reference to another qualified provider.

-CR’s High Needs Resideces provide long-term residential supports to adults with intellectual disabilities and co-occurring medical and/or behavioral needs.
+CR provides long-term residential supports to adults with intellectual disabilities in single-family homes and apartment settings.
 Residents are supported in developing an individual-driven plan of care to address personal needs and desires in areas such as self-care, socialization, financial management, communication and mobility.